FreshPorts/packages-import/README.md

 Current status - we have hover text for each repo/ABI combination.

+# The scripts
+There are three main scripts:

+1. check the repos for new stuff to import
+2. import the new stuff
+3. update the `packages` table based on the newly imported stuff

 ## check_repos_for_new_stuff.py

 * Checks each ABI (both latest and quarterly) for new repos